 Her teaching career began at North Landing Elementary in Virginia Beach, Virginia, after she graduated from Davidson College with a B.A. in English and earned a master’s degree in special education from the University of Virginia.
-She also holds an administrator certification from the University of North Carolina at Charlotte.
+She also holds a certification in administration from the University of North Carolina at Greensboro.

 In addition to her work with CMS, Clark serves on multiple boards, including Communities in Schools, Children’s Theatre, the Davidson College Board of Visitors and A Child's Place.

 She has been named a Broad Fellowship finalist, a First Lady of Charlotte, a Thomas Jefferson Distinguished Alumnae by U.Va. and National Principal of the Year (1994) by the National Association of Secondary School Principals and 2015 Educator of the Year by The Charlotte Post.
 She also received the 2015 John G. Johnston Award for Excellence in Adolescent Medicine and Health by Teen Health Connection and the 2015 Martha Bedell Alexander Award from Anuvia Prevention & Recovery Center.
 Clark is a native of Greensboro, North Carolina.